insurgentgames/teh-internets/README.md

 teh internets - When Memes Attack
 =================================

 teh internets is a (cyber)space shooter of epic proportions, written in Objective-C using cocos2d-iphone.
-It'd available in the iOS App Store at: itms://itunes.apple.com/us/app/teh-internets-when-memes-attack/id340742593?mt=8
+It's available in the iOS App Store at: itms://itunes.apple.com/us/app/teh-internets-when-memes-attack/id340742593?mt=8

 You can see video, screenshots, and more details at: http://www.insurgentgames.com/teh-internets/